brian-naughton/the-echo-chamber/ai-reviews/README.md

 - **ChatGPT's 4o Model**: Offers a balanced assessment focused on the opening sections, highlighting strengths in concept, characterization, and philosophical depth while suggesting refinements to pacing, technical explanations, and dialogue.

+- **Perplexity AI**: Provides a comprehensive literary analysis that examines the novel's conceptual depth, characterization, prose style, and thematic ambition while offering balanced suggestions for refinement.
+Includes specific excerpts and suggestions for next steps.

 - **[Additional reviews will be added as they become available]**

 ## Observations on AI Literary Criticism